AmielClemente/DevOps/pipeline-project/README.md

-# 🚀 Website Monitoring CI/CD Pipeline
+# 🚀 Website Monitoring CI/CD Pipeline with CRUD API

-A comprehensive CI/CD pipeline built with AWS CodePipeline and CDK that automatically builds, tests, and deploys the Website Monitoring Application across multiple environments.
+A comprehensive CI/CD pipeline built with AWS CodePipeline and CDK that automatically builds, tests, and deploys the Website Monitoring Application with a public CRUD API for managing target websites across multiple environments.

 ## 🏗️ Architecture